 2. Select the right driving instructor

 It can cost a bit to go through a driver’s instruction course, but it is worth it.
-Do not go by money alone.
+The cost is just one of the many things to consider so do not go by money alone.
 Ask around and find a good teacher.
 Make sure he/she is accredited.
 You can try to teach your kid by yourself, but they may be at a disadvantage.
 Testing is a lot more difficult today than it was a few years ago.
 Teaching yourself could result in having to take the written test repeatedly.

 Depending on where you live, you could be required to take a certain number of classes before you can apply for a license.
 Be sure you understand what is required and find an instructor who wants to work with you.
 If you take the tests and fail, you may have to pay for the driver’s classes again.
 You will save a lot of money if you find the right person to teach you and you do not have to add time to get extra help.